Uses for Hemp Flowers

 There is no limit to the fantastic variety of edibles and beverages you can make with our CBD rich hemp flowers, oils and tincture.
 Here are just a few recipes you can try.

 Mix high quality Chinese green tea with our full spectrum hemp flowers that have been baked and ground up.
-Add lots of honey, lemon and orange peels, to create a pleasant taste that leads to a very pleasant day.
+Add lots of honey, lemon and orange peels, to create a pleasant taste.

 Mix Chamomile, or any other nighttime tea you enjoy, with our full spectrum hemp flowers that have been baked and ground into small particles.
-Mix into the tea leaf and hemp flower blend some honey and orange peels to create a warm, soothing evening beverage.
-You might also add a shot of your favorite liquor to create an even greater feeling of relaxation.
+Mix into the tea leaf and hemp flower blend some honey and orange peels to create a warm, evening beverage.
+You might also add a shot of your favorite liquor.

 Full Spectrum Hemp Flower Butter